Megan Chu: Senior

+2024

 In 2024 she became a senior.
 In February, she competed in her first Grand Prix and won a silver medal in the Ribbon final.
 In April she competed at the Pacific Rim Championships in Cali, winning gold in teams and the All-Around.
 In her first senior Pan American Championships she earned a bronze medal in the hoop and ball finals.
 At the end of September, Chu, along with her teammates Rin Keys and Natalia de la Rosa, participated in the international club competition Aeon Cup in Japan, where they won a historic gold medal ahead of the Ukrainian and Italian teams.
 She placed 5th in the All-Around.

+2025

-In 2025, she started her competition season in Tartu at Miss Valentine Grand Prix and won bronze medal in All-around.
+In 2025, she started her competition season in Tartu, Estonia, at Miss Valentine Grand Prix and won bronze medal in All-around.
 She also won gold medal in ribbon, silver in hoop and bronze in ball and clubs finals.
 On 4-6 April, she competed at 2025 World Cup Sofia and took 8th place in the all-around and advanced into ribbon final, where she ended on 7th place.
-On May 9-11, she competed at World Challenge Cup Portimão andtook 6th place in all-around.
+On May 9-11, she competed at World Challenge Cup Portimão and took 6th place in all-around.
 She also won bronze in hoop final.

 At the 2025 Pan American Championships in June, she took 4th place in the all-around.
 She won the gold medal in the team competition together with Rin Keys and three more individual medals in the apparatus finals: gold with hoop and ribbon and bronze with ball.
 On June 20-22, Chu competed at the USA National Championships and won silver medal in the all-around behind Rin Keys.
 In July, she competed at the Milan World Cup, where she took 8th place in the all-around.
 On July 25-27, she competed at the Cluj-Napoca World Challenge Cup and finished on 15th place in the all-around.

 In August, she made her World Championships debut in Rio de Janeiro, Brazil, where she took 16th place in all-around qualifications and advanced into the all-around final, where she ended on 12th place.